Consumer Choice Award logo - Business Excellence

 Assignees of the records

-of the following notaries:
+of the notaries:

 Claude Dumais